-Alibates Flint Quarries National Monument has a modern visitor contact station with exhibits, flint samples, a bookstore, and a theater, where you may watch our site's award-winning 10-minute orientation film.
+Alibates Flint Quarries National Monument has a modern Visitor Center with exhibits, flint samples, a bookstore, and a theater, where you may watch our site's award-winning 10-minute orientation film.
 Outside, you may visit the Alibates Interpretive Garden or take a 10-minute self-guided hike in the Mesquite Trail, which winds around a small mesa adjacent to the garden.

 The Alibates contact station also has an NPS passport cancellation station with stamps for both Alibates Flint Quarries National Monument and Lake Meredith National Recreation Area.
 We also offer a Junior Ranger program for both Alibates and Lake Meredith.